Computer-Science-Engineering-Department/.github/profile/README.md

 # Department of Computer Science and Engineering

 Welcome to the official GitHub profile of the Department of Computer Science and Engineering (CSE) at Mar Baselios Christian College of Engineering and Technology (MBCCET), Peermade.
-This organization serves as a hub for showcasing the innovative projects and contributions of our students who did their mini and main projects as well as other academic projects.
+This organization serves as a hub for showcasing the innovative projects and contributions of our students, including their mini-projects, main projects, and other academic endeavors.

 ## About Us